testinprod-io/optimism/op-node/cmd/span_batch_tester/docs/goerli-spike.md

 }
 ```

-Although span batch reduced metadata size a lost, from `BatchV1sMetadataSize` to `SpanBatchMetadataSize`, reduction of tx size, from `BatchV1sTxSize` to `SpanBatchTxSize` is negligible.
+Although span batch reduced metadata size a lot, from `BatchV1sMetadataSize` to `SpanBatchMetadataSize`, reduction of tx size, from `BatchV1sTxSize` to `SpanBatchTxSize` is negligible.
 This means span batch has more effect when tx size is relatively small compared to metadata size.

 `BatchV1sTxSize / (BatchV1sMetadataSize + BatchV1sTxSize) * 100`
 - A: `99.09 = 268250 / (2457 + 268250) * 100`